 - Della Portable Ice Maker

 - Whynter IMC-270MB

 - Della Stainless Steel Ice Maker 48 lb

 - Whynter IMC-490SS

-One other countertop ice maker that seems to be a model all its own is the Avalon Bay AB-ICE26S.
-While popular, I still think the ICE108 is better.
+A couple of other countertop ice makers that seem to be models all their own are the Vremi Portable and the Avalon Bay AB-ICE26S.
+While popular, I still think the EFIC108 is better.

 You Might Not Need a Portable Countertop Ice Maker